-The Children's Literature Program is designed by individual undergraduate students so each can meet their own interests and strengths.
+The Children's Literature Program is designed so that individual undergraduate students can choose courses to meet their own interests and strengths.
 It provides a useful background for many areas of professional work and study.

 Students pursuing the Children’s Literature Certificate will learn, first and foremost, that concepts such as childhood and adolescence are not wholly natural, unchanging categories: they have a history, which can be traced in various ways (by studying literary and visual representations of children over the centuries, for example, or by analyzing historical, anthropological, or sociological data about youth and the family).